stevefarra/ec-stingy/pcb/README.md

 - An ECG signal pin header, to inspect the analog signal
 - LEDs to indicate a power connection and heartbeat readings, respectively

-The schematic ends up falling into roughly into 5 sections:
+The schematic ends up falling roughly into 5 sections:

 ![PCB Schematic](../docs/visuals/pcb_schematic.png)